 As early as 1996, provisions were made in Cambodia’s Law on Nationality to allow foreigners to naturalise following an investment in the Kingdom.
 These were further outlined, in their most recent form, by Sub-decree 287 of 2013.
-As a member of the Association of Southeast Asian Nations (ASEAN), and the only nation to offer a direct citizenship programme in Asia, Cambodia provides a gateway for investors looking to bring capital to the continent while also obtaining citizenship rights.
+On 11 June 2018, the Cambodian Senate approved a draft law that would, upon final approval by the Constitutional Council and assent by the Monarch, alter Cambodia’s economic citizenship landscape.
+The most significant change is expected to be an increase in investment thresholds.

-Cambodia currently affords citizenship to those who invest 1.25 billion Cambodian riels (around US$311,900) into the nation.
-The investment must be approved either by the Cambodian Development Council, or by the Royal Government.
-Citizenship is also available to those who donate 1 billion Cambodian riels (approximately US$249,500) for the restoration and rebuilding of Cambodia’s economy.
+Until formalisation of these proposed amendments however, Cambodia continues to afford economic citizenship to persons who invest 1.25 billion Cambodian riels into the nation.
+The investment must be approved either by the Cambodian Development Council or by the Royal Government.
+Citizenship is also available to those who donate 1 billion Cambodian riels for the restoration and rebuilding of Cambodia’s economy.

 Knowledge of Khmer history and language is required, and applicants must travel to Cambodia to obtain good behaviour, police, and health certificates, as well as to sign the relevant citizenship oath.
 Applicants who choose the investment option must register a residence in Cambodia at the time of the application, although they need not live there.
 This requirement is waived for applicants who choose to donate.